Unified Payments Interface: UPI 2.0

+International mobile numbers of ICICI Bank's non-resident Indian clients can be used to make UPI payments in India.
+In ten nations—the United States, United Kingdom, United Arab Emirates, Canada, Singapore, Australia, Hong Kong, Oman, Qatar, and Saudi Arabia—the bank provides this service.

 UPI 123PAY

-As part of financial inclusion initiative, NPCI with fintech start-up Naffa Innovations with their product ToneTag in 2021 started working on developing a voice-based payment service for feature phone users in low connectivity zones over UPI payment ecosystem under Interactive Voice Response (IVR) project.
-The system will use Dual Tone Multi-Frequency (DTMF) signalling technology with two-factor authentication (2FA) flow for peer-to-peer (P2P) transaction.
-From September 2020 to June 2021, it was under beta testing while awaiting RBI approval for large scale deployment.
-The beta testing and pilot experiment was completed by October 2021 and RBI started formulating guidelines for nationwide use.
+As part of a financial inclusion initiative, NPCI, with fintech start-up Naffa Innovations and their product ToneTag, started working on developing a voice-based payment service for feature phone users in low connectivity zones over UPI payment ecosystem under Interactive Voice Response (IVR) project in 2021.
+The system utilised Dual Tone Multi-Frequency (DTMF) signalling technology with two-factor authentication (2FA) flow for peer-to-peer (P2P) transaction.
+From September 2020 to June 2021, it was under beta testing while awaiting RBI approval for large-scale deployment.
+The beta testing and pilot experiment were completed by October 2021 and RBI started formulating guidelines for nationwide use.

-RBI governor, Shaktikanta Das launched the service called UPI 123PAY on 8 March 2022, with an aim to help almost 400 million feature phone users in the country.
-Till now, UPI payments were only possible through payment applications on smartphones and USSD-based service for feature phones.
-But as per deputy governor T Rabi Shankar the latter has been found to be cumbersome due to the unavailability of the services on several mobile networks.
+RBI governor Shaktikanta Das launched the service UPI 123PAY on 8 March 2022, with an aim to help almost 40 crores (400 million) feature phone users in the country.
+Until then, UPI payments were only possible through payment applications on smartphones and USSD-based service for feature phones.
+However, as per Deputy Governor T Rabi Shankar, the latter has been found to be cumbersome due to the unavailability of the services on several mobile networks.

 UPI 123PAY has four options for payment.